 1. Timothy – Timothy was a faithful disciple and close partner of Paul.
 Paul and Timothy teamed up to travel throughout the Middle East in order to make disciples and establish churches.
 Often when Paul could not visit a church himself, he would send Timothy as a proxy.
 Timothy had proved himself to be trustworthy.
 Here Paul gives him a big compliment, saying that “I have no one like him who will be genuinely concerned for your welfare.”
 Many people, even ministers of the gospel, served with layers of their own motivations.
-Perhaps they sought popularity, financial return, or had other ulterior motives.
+Perhaps they sought popularity, financial return, or other ulterior motives.
 Timothy was not like that.
-He selflessly cared for those whom he ministered to, proving that he was in it for them and not for himself.
+He selflessly cared for those to whom he ministered, proving that he was in it for them and not for himself.

-Application: From Timothy we learn the importance of servant leadership.
+Application: From Timothy, we learn the importance of servant leadership.
 A leader should lovingly and humbly serve the flock.
 A minister of the gospel should not serve for money or recognition or any other motives, but purely to help God’s people.

-2. Epaphroditus – Epaphroditus was evidently a member of the Philippian church who had come from them as a messenger to Paul in order to minister to him in prison.
+2. Epaphroditus – Epaphroditus was evidently a member of the Philippian church who had come from them as a messenger to Paul to minister to him in prison.
 He also very possibly brought a monetary gift to Paul to support his ministry.
 Not much is known about him, except what is written here.
 He was a “fellow worker” and a “fellow soldier.”
 Paul says that he “risked his life” to come and minister to him.
-Traveling long distances in that time was dangerous enough.
+Traveling long distances at that time was dangerous enough.
 But going to offer help to a “criminal” whom so many hated made his trip of love even more dangerous.

 While visiting Paul, Epaphroditus came down sick.
 His sickness was very serious and he almost died.
 The Philippians were naturally very worried about their dear brother when they heard the news so Paul decided to send him back to them.

 Epaphroditus’ story reminds us that there are many kinds of workers serving in God’s kingdom.
 Not everyone is a Paul.
-Not all are called to be up front or famous.
-In the body of Christ there are many types of people with many gifts and many callings.
+Not all are called to be upfront or famous.
+In the body of Christ, there are many types of people with many gifts and many callings.
 Paul’s ministry would not have been nearly as effective without faithful people like Epaphroditus helping and encouraging him along the way.
 For every effective pastor, there is a group of other believers serving behind the scenes.
 Some teach Sunday School.
 Some business people give offering and share in their communities.
 Prayer warriors give their time to fight spiritual battles on their knees.
 Those with the gift of hospitality invite others to their home or make meals for the sick.
-There is need for every type of gifting in building God’s church.
+There is a need for every type of gifting in building God’s church.

 Application: Are you actively serving the body of Christ and building God’s kingdom?
 Share one way you can support or encourage others who are serving God (like Epaphroditus did) this week.